-The information opposite has been extracted from Greece & The Middle East Rock Climbing Atlas, which is available to buy from our shop.
+The information opposite has been extracted from Greece and The Middle East Rock Climbing Atlas, which is available to buy from our shop.
 This useful book describes the different crags, number of routes, style of climbing, how to get there, where to stay, and general information about the area, though it doesn't describe any individual routes.

 At Rizoma there is a good bouldering area on sandstone rock.
 This area is reasonably well developed with approximately 100 problems, with most of the problems marked with numbers or arrows.
 There is a good range of grades here (Fb 2a to 7b+), though the more popular problems are in the Fb 5a to 6c+ range.
 A crash mat is advisable though most of the boulders are not that high, which makes the bouldering very enjoyable.
 The bouldering at Rizoma is featured in the Olympic Blocs guidebook, which is available to buy in our shop.

 Meteora is located in the northern half of Greece, near the town of Trikala, with the closest main city being Larisa.
 The best time to visit this area is from autumn through to the spring, though it can be cold (and sometimes snow) in the winter.
 The popular place for rock climbers to stay is the Vrachos campsite at Kastraki.

 To get the most out of the rock climbing at Meteora (with it's unique atmosphere), it is advisable to take twin 50m ropes and traditional gear such as nuts and friends.
-A single 60m rope and quickdraws are sufficient providing you are only looking to do single pitch sports routes.The Greece Sport Climbing Guidebook describes the best sport routes at Meteora, Pyli and Mouzaki, and is available to buy from our shop.
+A single 70m rope and quickdraws are sufficient providing you are only looking to do single pitch sports routes.The Greece Sport Climbing Guidebook describes the best sport routes at Meteora, Pyli and Mouzaki, and is available to buy from our shop.